 - Pricing is only listed in U.S. dollars.

-- The site does not provide local customer support channels for U.K.-based users.
+- There are no local customer support channels for Canada-based users.

 We were unable to find any online reviews of Design Observer's job posting service.